Home/Energy and Power/Renewable Energy/Green Hydrogen Derivatives Market

 Frequently Asked Questions

-Green ammonia holds the largest share because it serves both as a clean fuel and an efficient hydrogen carrier.
-It is widely used in fertilizer production and is increasingly adopted for power generation and maritime fuel due to its carbon-free combustion profile.
+Green ammonia currently holds a significant share of the green hydrogen derivatives market, primarily due to its dual role as a clean fuel and an efficient hydrogen carrier.
+It is particularly valuable in sectors like fertilizer production where ammonia is widely used and is being developed for power generation and maritime fuel because it burns without emitting CO2.

 Related Reports